GLFHC/.github/profile/tutorials/automation.md

 ## The badge
 That badge can indicate the union of all of the Steps in the YAML file.
 If any fail the total status is failed (a red badge).

+Suggested Next: [How to validate SQL code projects](sql_validation.md) using the above